HartiganHM/our-planet/README.md

 npm install
 ```

 This will give you all of the primary dependencies you need to run the application.
-The repository makes use of `node-sass-chokidar`, a CSS style watcher that is friendly with `create-react-app`.
+The repository makes use of `node-sass-chokidar`, a CSS style watcher and compiler that is friendly with `create-react-app`.
 Though all of the stylesheets are `.scss`, the `.js` files themselves look for a `.css`.
 To prepare for this, run:

 ```shell
 npm run build-css